T. S. Eliot Consults the Oracle

 In his review, “Ulysses, Order, and Myth,” T. S. Eliot argues that “instead of narrative method, [writers] may [and should] now use the mythical method.”1 “The Waste Land” bears out this dictum, and in it, mythical people, places, and incidents abound.
 However, nothing resonates so fully in this arena as does the presence of the numerous prophets within the poem.
 Some, like Tiresias, are mythic in origin, and some, such as Buddha and Christ, come from religious traditions.
 Others, like Shakespeare’s Prospero, hearken to literary sources, and Madame Sosostris is of a definite modern cast.
-But the first prophet to appear, the Sibyl of Cumae, her aged and withered form suspended in a jar, is the most significant, for she provides a focus which defines the roles of Eliot and “The Waste Land” within the mythic continuum.
+But the first prophet to appear, the Sibyl of Cumae, her aged and withered form suspended in a jar, is the most significant, for she provides a focus to define the roles of Eliot and “The Waste Land” within the mythic continuum.

 The Sibyl of Cumae is an oracle of Apollo.
 She appears in the epigraph, quoted from The Satyricon by Petronius:

 For I myself saw with my own eyes the Cumaean Sibyl hanging in a bottle, and when the boys said to her, “Sibyl, what do you want?” she would reply, “I want to die.”2